mhjensen/TwentyThingstodo/README.md

 - Collaborations between USIT, CCSE, LINK and many more units
 - Search for funding initiatives on digital learning platforms and environments
 - IT postdocs.
-These are postdocs hired at different departments with a 50% education commitment towards digital learning and platformss and 50 % own research.
+These are postdocs hired at different departments with a 50% education commitment towards digital learning and platforms and 50 % own research.
 Can be coordinated by CCSE.

 ## Some key issues that need to be resolved in online course delivery